VictoriaFirsova/CV/README.md

 #### Experience

 <details><summary>Aspiring Junior Software Developer with a background in client-facing roles and strong communication skills.
 Passionate about continuous learning and building real-world solutions.
-Gained hands-on experience through personal projects involving Python, Django, and PostgreSQL.
-Eager to transition from account management to a technical role and contribute to impactful software development projects.
+Gained hands-on experience through personal and commercial projects involving Python, Django, JavaScript, ReactJS, and PostgreSQL.
+Eager to transition from account management to a technical role and contribute to meaningful software development projects.
  </summary>
 <p>